jarad/jarad.github.com/courses/stat587Eng/exams/index.md

 Below are exams, keys, and data used in the exam.

-Exams before 2017 were in-class (as opposed to in-lab) exams and students could use only a one-page formula sheet.
+2017 exams were in-class (as opposed to in-lab) exams and students could use only a one-page formula sheet.

 ## Exam 1